stroiman/stroiman/README.md

 This is a dramatic change to the landscape, and I owe so much to the open-source community.

 It can only be natural that I do my part.

+---

+[^1]: I remember working with NCrunch, a Visual Studio plugin that would execute your test suite as you were typing, didn't even need to save the files.
+Pretty awesome, but an unfortunate side effect was that we often forgot to save _after_ the test passed.
+This was a little too fast (Ps, if anyone from that company read this, and you still maintain the product.
+Run the tests; but don't show the result until the user saves.
+Gives the impression of an even faster test run).

 <!--
 **stroiman/stroiman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.